Zhongzhu-Chu/Zhongzhu-Chu.github.io/index.md

 ---
 #### WORKING PAPERS
 [1].
 Chen, Y.,  Hu, J., **Chu, Z * .**
-How can public attention improve regional green innovation performance?
-From a spatial perspective.
+*How can public attention improve regional green innovation performance?
+From a spatial perspective*.
 (2023/04)

 [2]. **Chu, Z.**, Yang, T., & Chen, Z*.
-How can artificial intelligence technology achieve pollution and carbon reduction?
-Evidence from China.
+*How can artificial intelligence technology achieve pollution and carbon reduction?
+Evidence from China*.
 (2023/04)

 [3]. **Chu, Z.**, Chen, X *.
-Migration or not?
-Impact of individual and urban factors on migrant workers' willingness of household registration transfer.
+*Migration or not?
+Impact of individual and urban factors on migrant workers' willingness of household registration transfer*.
 (2022/12)

 [4]. **Chu, Z * .**, Yang, T.
-Multi-subject XXX: How can the public, XXX and government combat air pollution?.
-(2022/11)
+*Multi-subject XXX: How can the public, XXX and government combat air pollution?*  (2022/11)

 [5].
 Gu, W., **Chu, Z.**,& Li, X *.
-The spillover effects of the natural and cultural environment on tourism demand in China.
+*The spillover effects of the natural and cultural environment on tourism demand in China*.
 (2022/09)

 [6].
 Yang, T *., **Chu, Z.**, & Wang, B.
-Is the integration of passenger and freight transportation in rural areas feasible?
-A new green vehicle routing problem.
+*Is the integration of passenger and freight transportation in rural areas feasible?
+A new green vehicle routing problem*.
 (2022/05)

 ---
 #### SELECTED PUBLICATIONS